-The Treatment Begins
+Sprained Ankle Treatment Begins

-Sunday evening: I start by getting an ice pack out of the fridge, sticking my ankle up on the coffee table and applying the ice pack directly to the injured ankle.
+- Sunday evening: I start by getting an ice pack out of the freezer, sticking my ankle up on the coffee table and applying the ice pack directly to the injured ankle.
 I keep the ice on for about 20 minutes and then give it a rest for a while.
 Over the course of the evening I applied the ice another 2 or 3 times for about 20 minutes at a time.

-Monday morning: The first thing I notice is that my ankle is very stiff and a little sore.
+- Monday morning: The first thing I notice is that my ankle is very stiff and a little sore.
 It feels tight and difficult to move.
 I’m not too concerned about it at this point in time.
 I’ve had my fair share of sprains and strains, and I know this is all part of the healing process.
 I keep up with the ice, applying it 5 to 6 times throughout the day.
 I also try to keep off it as much as I can; not wanting to put too much weight on it.

-Tuesday morning: My ankle is still a bit stiff, but most of the soreness has gone.
+- Tuesday morning: My ankle is still a bit stiff, but most of the soreness has gone.
 I do my best to stay off it as much as possible and apply ice a couple of times throughout the day.

-Wednesday morning: My ankle feels good; still a little stiff but no swelling or pain.
+- Wednesday morning: My ankle feels good; still a little stiff but no swelling or pain.
 It’s time to move onto a few easy range-of-movement exercises and apply a little weight to the ankle.
 I start with a few gentle movements; pushing my foot forward and stretching out the ankle; then pulling my toes back towards my shin; and then move onto some gentle circling motion.
 Later in the day I start to apply normal pressure to my ankle by standing with equal weight on both feet, and by the end of the day I’m walking without favoring my good ankle.

 - Thursday morning: My ankle feels fine, …but it’s at this point that most people will make the mistake of thinking that everything is okay and discontinue any further treatment.
 Just because the injury feels better doesn’t mean it has fully recovered and if you stop treatment now, you’re at risk of continual re-injury until the complete rehabilitation has been successful.

-How do Ligaments Repair?
+How do Ligaments Recover?

 To see what’s been going on under the surface, let’s take a quick look at how damaged ligaments repair.

 When a ligament is torn, you would expect the body to repair that tear with new ligament.
 In reality, this doesn’t happen.
 The tear, or rupture, is repaired with scar tissue.
-This may not sound like a big deal, but if you have ever suffered an ankle injury, (or any soft tissue injury) you’ll know how annoying it is to keep re-injuring that same old injury, over and over again.
+This may not sound like a big deal, but if you have ever suffered an ankle sprain, (or any soft tissue injury) you’ll know how annoying it is to keep re-injuring that same old injury, over and over again.

 When scar tissue forms around an injury site, it is never as strong as the ligament it replaces.
 It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.

 Heat and Massage: Throughout the day I used a hot water bottle to apply heat to the injured area, which helps by stimulating blood flow.
 I also started to use light massage on the ankle and specifically at the injury site.
 Massage is a very important process that helps to breakdown, remove and re-align the scar tissue.
 Without massage very few sports injuries will heal completely.

-Friday morning: My ankle feels great, so it’s time to get into some serious rehabilitation.
+- Friday morning: My ankle feels great, so it’s time to get into some serious rehabilitation.
 I start off with some easy mobility exercises and then follow them up with a good massage.
 I start with light strokes and gradually increase the pressure until I’m using firm, deep strokes.
 I concentrate all the pressure at the direct point of injury, and use my thumbs to get in as deep as possible to break down the scar tissue.
 After a 10 minute massage, I continue with a few more mobility exercises, but this time I push them a little bit further and a little bit harder.
 I then finish off with some very gentle stretching exercises.
 Later that evening I give my ankle another massage while sitting in front of the TV, and finish with some more stretches.

 - Saturday to Monday: Over the course of the next few days I massage my ankle another 2 or 3 times and keep some heat on it whenever I’m at home.
 I constantly stretch my ankle and do my range-of-movement exercises, and I gradually incorporate some weight bearing exercises like balancing on one leg, half squats and half lunges.

-The following week: My ankle feels great.
+- The following week: My ankle feels great.
 I went for an easy walk on Monday morning and included a few stretches for my ankle and lower legs.
 Throughout the week I continued with my range-of-movement and balancing exercises, and towards the end of the week I started on some very easy plyometric exercises.
 These are explosive type exercises and include things like jumping, hoping, skipping and bounding.

-Over the next month: I continued with all the exercises I’ve listed above, gave my ankle the occasional massage and kept up with the stretching.
+- Over the next month: I continued with all the exercises I’ve listed above, gave my ankle the occasional massage and kept up with the stretching.
 I also included a series of more intense exercises to help really strengthen my ankles and lower legs.
 Exercises like single leg plyometric drills, weight training exercises like squats, lunges, leg press and various forms of calf raises, plus started to run again.